Home>Clinical Environmental Studies Program>About the Clinical Environmental Studies Program

 The Integrated Environmental Studies Course aims at obtaining broad perspectives on environmental issues and problem solving capacity on the grounds simultaneously, which cannot be readily learned in the laboratory activities, by means of participation of students and teaching staffs from various fields of disciplines.

-By contrast, On-site Research Training in Clinical Environmental Studies (ORT) 1 and 2 look at specific region.
+By contrast, On-site Research Training in Clinical Environmental Studies (ORT) look at specific region.
 Cross-disciplinary teams of graduate students and faculty will work to identify an issue that threatens the natural environment of a certain region and the sustainability of the local community there.
 The team then works with the local community and local government to look at potential solutions and to predict the impact of the implementation of such.
 Students join a team focusing on certain sites in the Ise Bay Bioregion.
 Practical study is then carried out, including field work in the region.
 This field work forms the core of the course, with students attending seminars before and after field work to deepen their understanding of the region and its problems.
 Team findings are collated into a final report, and a briefing session is held.

 flow-ORT_en.jpg